NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 #define SETUP_SYS_LOGLEVEL              All             // System log level filter (All, Warnings, Errors, None)

 // System Saves Settings                                (note: only one save mechanism may be enabled at a time)
-#define SETUP_SYS_AUTOSAVE_ENABLE       true            // If autosaving system out is enabled or not
+#define SETUP_SYS_AUTOSAVE_ENABLE       false           // If autosaving system out is enabled or not
-#define SETUP_SAVES_SD_CARD_ENABLE      true            // If saving/loading from SD card is enable
+#define SETUP_SAVES_SD_CARD_ENABLE      false           // If saving/loading from SD card is enable
 #define SETUP_SD_CARD_CONFIG_FILE       "hydruino.cfg"  // System config file name for SD Card saves
 #define SETUP_SAVES_EEPROM_ENABLE       false           // If saving/loading from EEPROM is enabled